kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 - [test name](https://github.com/kubernetes/kubernetes/blob/2334b8469e1983c525c0c6382125710093a25883/test/integration/...): [integration master](https://testgrid.k8s.io/sig-release-master-blocking#integration-master?include-filter-by-regex=MyCoolFeature), [triage search](https://storage.googleapis.com/k8s-triage/index.html?test=MyCoolFeature)
 -->

-We will create integration test(s) to ensure basic functionalities of workload preemption:
+For Alpha we implemented integration tests to ensure basic functionalities of workload preemption:

-- Pods from a single PodGroup with `DisruptionMode=Pod` can be preempted individually by the higher priority PodGroup
+- Pods from a single PodGroup with `DisruptionMode=Single` can be preempted individually by the higher priority PodGroup
-- Pods from a single PodGroup with `DisruptionMode=PodGroup` are preempted all together even when preempting a single pod would be enough to free up the space for the higher priority PodGroup
+- Pods from a single PodGroup with `DisruptionMode=All` are preempted all together even when preempting a single pod would be enough to free up the space for the higher priority PodGroup
-- Pods from a single PodGroup with `DisruptionMode=Pod` can be preempted individuallby by the higher priority individual pod.
+- Pods from a single PodGroup with `DisruptionMode=Single` can be preempted individually by the higher priority individual pod.
-- Pods from a single PodGroup with `DisruptionMode=PodGroup` are preempted all together even when preempting a single pod would be enough to free up the space for the higher priority individual pod.
+- Pods from a single PodGroup with `DisruptionMode=All` are preempted all together even when preempting a single pod would be enough to free up the space for the higher priority individual pod.

+Those tests are located at [podgrouppreemption_test.go](https://github.com/kubernetes/kubernetes/blob/e136f39334a72b7d35069a97d373ccaa0211dcae/pkg/scheduler/framework/preemption/podgrouppreemption_test.go).

+For Beta we will expand the set of integration tests to cover the new Reprieval method.
+Namely, we will make sure that we have scenarios that covers the use of all in tree Filter plugins during the workload aware preemption.
+We also aim to have a parity with all the existing test scenarios for the default preemption.

 ##### e2e tests

-Given the new functionality is limited to kube-scheduler change and API extensions, we will rely on integration tests described above (as easier and faster to run and debug).
+For alpha, given the new functionality is limited to kube-scheduler change and API extensions, we will rely on integration tests described above (as easier and faster to run and debug).

+For beta we will add a new e2e test to the sig scheduling tests defined in [test/e2e/scheduling/preemption.go](https://github.com/kubernetes/kubernetes/blob/e136f39334a72b7d35069a97d373ccaa0211dcae/test/e2e/scheduling/preemption.go).
+Those tests will cover the four basics basic functionalities describe in previous section.

+For GA we will promote those tests to conformance.

 ### Graduation Criteria